Raghim01/Lixium-TestTask/README.md

 Now, when the container is up, you have to add a new connection in DB, using the configurations from <ins>docker-compose</ins> file:
 - port: 3307
 - password: root

-Then you will see that you already have a schema called <ins>twitter</ins> .
+After connection is successfully created you will see that you already have a schema called <ins>twitter</ins> .

 ## Running the app
-After the previous step you should can run successfully the app:
+After the previous step are done, you should can run successfully the app:

 ```bash
 # development - watch mode